JuliaTesting/ReTest.jl/README.md

 `@test true` in `@testset "a"`; so if it was an expensive test to run, instead of `@test true`, it could be useful to wrap it in its own testset, so that it can be filtered out.

+### Working with `Revise`

+When `Revise` is loaded and a testset is updated, `ReTest` will observe that a new testset is added with the same description as a previously existing one, which is then overwritten.
+This works only if the description is not modified, otherwise both the old and new versions of the testset will co-exist.
+For testsets in a "script" loaded with `includet`, e.g. those in a "test/tests.jl" file, you can request `Revise` to "load" the updated testsets by putting `__revise_mode__ = :eval` in the enclosing module.